Denver's Union Station

 After college I left Denver for 7 years to start my career on the East coast.
 When I returned in the Fall of 2014 Denver had grown up and that wise old beautiful train station had been brought back to life.
 The first time I walked into Union Station in the Fall of 2014 I felt like the dream I had imagined as a kid had come true.
 The station was bustling with folks catching the 4pm train, getting a cappuccino or meeting for an afternoon cocktail.
 The 100-foot ceilings were gleaming in a fresh coat of paint, the balconies were now adorned with hotel rooms and fixtures shining with polished brass.
 As I walked around, I found the old benches I sat on years before.
 Most of their friends were gone but a lucky few were still there to represent the magic of the past and to see the next generation of Union Station.
 That day the sun also poured through the windows painting lines of shadows on the marble floors.

-Last Christmas, Maroon Bell Outdoor took part in the Holiday Market on the door steps of Union Station.
+During the Christmas of 2018 Maroon Bell Outdoor took part in the Denver Union Station Holiday Market.
 That month I stood next to a proud shined up Union Station and brought my company to the streets of Denver.
 Like two partners with a secret, Union Station and I told our story and together we wrote another chapter in the history of this great place, Denver.

 - Jeremy Dougherty